Acute Care Nurse Practitioner (ACNP) Salary

 Pay Difference by Location

-Home to some of the best pay for Acute Care Nurse Practitioners, New York offers exceptional salaries, 11 percent above the national average.
-Acute Care Nurse Practitioners will also find cushy salaries in Houston (+6 percent), Philadelphia (+3 percent), Cincinnati (+2 percent), and Phoenix (+1 percent).
-In Dayton, salaries are 9 percent below the national average and represent the lowest-paying market.
-A couple other locations with smaller-than-average paychecks include Columbus and Milwaukee (7 percent lower).
+New York offers some of the highest pay in the country for Acute Care Nurse Practitioners, 10 percent above the national average.
+Acute Care Nurse Practitioners will also find cushy salaries in Houston (+8 percent), Philadelphia (+6 percent), Atlanta (+3 percent), and Phoenix (+3 percent).
+In Dayton, salaries are 10 percent below the national average and represent the lowest-paying market.
+Workers in Milwaukee and Columbus earn salaries that trail the national average for those in this profession (7 percent less and 6 percent less, respectively).